buymeagoat/Selenite/README.md

 python scripts/smoke_test.py --base-url http://127.0.0.1:8100 --health-timeout 90
 ```

-> We no longer maintain a separate “dev server.”
+> We no longer maintain a separate "dev server."
 Everything runs with production settings to mirror the actual deployment.
+> ASR/diarizer providers and model files are never downloaded automatically—install them in the backend venv, place checkpoints under `backend/models/<set>/<entry>/...`, and register + enable them via the Admin UI before running real jobs.

-5. **Open in browser**: Navigate to `http://localhost:5173`
+6. **Open in browser**: Navigate to `http://localhost:5173`

 Default credentials: `admin` / (your configured password)

+> Remote/LAN access: CORS is enforced by FastAPI.
+To use the UI over Tailscale or your LAN (e.g., `http://100.85.28.75:5173` or `http://192.168.1.52:5173`), set `CORS_ORIGINS` in your `.env` to include those origins, or rely on the private-network regex default (`CORS_ORIGIN_REGEX`) which already allows RFC1918 + `100.x.x.x` addresses.
+Restart the backend after changing CORS values.

+### Model Registry Workflow (Admins)

+- No models ship with the app.
+Providers must be installed manually in the backend virtualenv, and model files must live under `backend/models/<model_set>/<model_entry>/...` (anything outside this tree is rejected).
+- Use the Admin tab (or `/model-registry` API) to create model sets (ASR or diarizer) and model entries (specific checkpoints).
+Each entry stores the absolute path you downloaded.
+- Enable or disable sets/entries at any time; disabled entries require a reason. `/system/availability` reports only enabled, registered items.
+- Before users can create jobs, pick the default ASR provider/model and (if used) diarizer provider/model from the registered, enabled entries.
+- Manual verification checkpoints (UI-only for operators):
+  1) After registering sets/entries, click **Rescan availability** in Admin → Model Registry and confirm the expected entries appear.
+  2) In Admin → Advanced ASR & Diarization, choose defaults from the enabled registry entries.
+  3) Open New Job; if no ASR entries are enabled, the submit button is disabled with “Contact admin to register a model.”

 ### Automated Test Runner